i’m danna.

 …to designing digital spaces!

 That mindset informs my digital design work as a UX Designer and Researcher.
-Collecting data and understanding the “why” behind creative decisions was vital to crafting the right story for the right users.
+Identifying and understanding the intersection between behavioral user insights and a business’ goal is vital to crafting a successful product for the right users.